 Nordic Choir, founded in 1946, enjoys national and international acclaim as a premier collegiate choral ensemble in the United States.
-Nordic Choir will be directed by guest conductors throughout the 2016-17 academic year as the interview process for a new conductor begins Fall 2016.
-Guest conductors for this year include Dr. Ann Howard Jones, Dr. Jeffrey Douma, and Dr. Kenneth Fulton.
+The choir beings its tenure under the direction of Dr. Andrew Last this year.
+Last arrived at Luther in the fall of 2012 and begins his role as Director of Choral Activities in 2017.
 Previous conductors include Sigvart Steen (1946-48), Weston Noble '43 (1948-2005), Craig Arnold (2005-10), and Allen Hightower (2010-16).

 Nordic Choir is Luther’s flagship choir in a choral program that comprises three upper-class mixed touring choirs, two first-year choirs, and a women’s choir.
 More than 500 singers from these ensembles combine with Symphony Orchestra, Luther Ringers, and pipe organ for five Christmas at Luther performances each year.
 Christmas at Luther 2008, Night of Glory, Dawn of Peace, and Christmas at Luther 2012, Tidings of Comfort and Joy, were nationally broadcast as PBS holiday specials.
 The 2008 broadcast won a regional Emmy for Best Special Event Coverage.